Christian Fellowship is one of the ways we abide with Christ. Today we look at 11 ways Christians fellowship together to our mutual benefit.

 Discipleship

 It can be easy in this day and age to believe we are in a discipling relationship when we are not.
-In this case, we are specifically referring to the spiritual parent/child relationship that develops when a believer has helped a person make a decision for Christ.
+There are a few forms of discipleship; first, there is the spiritual parent/child relationship that develops when a believer has helped a person make a decision for Christ.
+The second comes in group settings.
+These can take the form of groups or classes organized by churches, or organized in a non-formal setting by individuals.
+Either will benefit by an understanding of the mission of discipleship.

-The reason we can include this in fellowship is that Christ’s intention was for the mature believer to walk along side the new believer until they are mature enough to replicate the process.
+That’s right; bringing someone to the foot of the cross and helping them see the truth of the gospel of Christ is supposed to be just the beginning.
+It is Christ’s intention for the mature believer to walk alongside the new believer until they are mature enough to replicate the process of leading someone to Christ through the gospel.
 Discipleship is one of our most explicitly stated responsibilities as followers of Jesus Christ.

 Mentorship

-The first is when a disciple helps another person become part of the Body of Christ, they should take it as the beginning of their responsibilities, not the end.
+When a disciple helps another person become part of the Body of Christ, they should take it as the beginning of their responsibilities, not the end.
 Part of that responsibility is to train up the other person in their faith.
+We are not told by Christ to make converts; He intends for us to grow new believers into strong, faithful believers, mature enough to develop their own mentoring relationships for others.

-Unfortunately, with the second, not every person who comes to know Jesus has somebody right there with them to disciple them.
+Unfortunately, not every person who comes to know Jesus has somebody right there with them to disciple them.
 Sometimes it is later in a person’s faith journey that they realize they are missing something by not having a mentoring relationship.

 Communion